Olazo101/EDM-Portfolio/Midterm Lab Task 2/README.md

-# Midterm Lab Task 2:Data Cleaning and Preparation using POWER QUERY
+# Midterm Lab Task 2: Data Cleaning and Preparation using POWER QUERY